historic-trails/website/sites/the-palace-of-governors.md

 “History of Santa Fe, New Mexico.”
 History of Santa Fe, New Mexico, www.u-s-history.com/pages/h2117.html.

-[^A] “Palace of the Governors--American Latino Heritage: A Discover Our Shared Heritage Travel Itinerary.”
+“Palace of the Governors--American Latino Heritage: A Discover Our Shared Heritage Travel Itinerary.”
 National Parks Service, U.S. Department of the Interior, www.nps.gov/nr/travel/american_latino_heritage/Palace_of_the_Governors.html.

 New Mexico History Museum, www.nmhistorymuseum.org/campus.php